Petulant Lukaku likely to lead line for Belgium

 “The ankle injury he suffered against Tunisia (in Belgium’s last warm-up international before the World Cup) slowed him down.
 That you can clearly see here.
 Previously, he had good momentum but now we need to give a boost to his mental confidence.

-“Vincent is following a special programme,” Wilmots added of his captain’s condition.
+“Vincent is following a special program,” Wilmots added of his captain’s condition.

 “I hope he’ll be able to train tomorrow.
 He is on track and feels better.
 He’s been working in the swimming pool and done two sessions daily outside as well.”